-6. Speed-cubing and Competitions
+1.6 Speed-cubing, Feet-cubing, and other Competitions

 The first Rubik's Cube competition took place in Hungary in 1982.
 Since then, many different competitions have been taking place all over the world; see www.speedcubing.com for recent and upcoming events.
-In addition to "regular" speed-cubing, there are also "blindfolded" and "one-handed" competitions, as well as competitions where you can only use your feet (see Figure 14).
+In addition to "regular" speed-cubing, there are also "blindfolded" and "one-handed" competitions, as well as competitions where you can only use your feet (see Figure 1.14).